 In the time since that unusual request, I’ve come to realize that it wasn’t that unusual after all.
 I was just behind the curve in discovering the growing popularity of “prepping”.
 Preppers are individuals who believe that, in the near future, life as they know it will be challenged or changed due to a major event.
 Some preppers anticipate a local or regional catastrophe such as an earthquake, hurricane or extreme drought.
 Others expect a national or international crisis like a collapse of the financial system or power grid.
-Still, others hope to hedge against a global event such as a solar flare, global warming, or a polar shift.
+Still, others hope to hedge against a global event such as a solar flare, climate change, or a pandemic.

 That group of doctors, lawyers, and business owners looking for a bug out property within a couple hours of St. Louis were on the right track.
 They realized that: 1) if, or when, a major catastrophe happens the heavily-populated areas could quickly become chaotic, and 2) having a place to go that offers solitude, shelter, and resources makes perfect sense.